nxahjs/nxahjs/README.md

  <li>
   <h4>Kainos (2024)</h4>
 In the summer of 2024, I attended a week-long virtual work experience event with IT company Kainos.
-During this work experience, we learned about and attempted SQL injection, <a href="https://nxahjs.github.io/kainos-WorkExperience">created a website in HTML, and developed teamwork and communication skills through group tasks</a>
+During this work experience, we learned about and attempted SQL injection, <a href="https://nxahjs.github.io/kainos-WorkExperience">created a website in HTML</a>, and developed teamwork and communication skills through group tasks.
 </li>

 </p>